Top 5 natural ways to increase testosterone

 3. Monitor progress and choose next steps

-• Repeat testosterone, weight, and waist measurements after 3–6 months of serious lifestyle change.
+• Repeat testosterone, weight, and waist measurements after 3 to 6 months of serious lifestyle change.

 • If symptoms improve and levels rise, keep going.
-If symptoms persist and levels remain below about 350 ng/dL total or 100 pg/mL free, discuss whether testosterone replacement therapy is appropriate for you.[3]
+If symptoms persist and repeat morning labs remain consistently below your lab’s lower limit of normal (often in the approximate 264 to 300 ng/dL range for total testosterone, depending on the assay) discuss whether testosterone replacement therapy or other guideline-based options are appropriate for you.[3]

 • Check in at least yearly on sleep, cardiovascular risk, and metabolic health.
 Testosterone is one part of the larger health picture.